insin/sacrum/README.rst

 ``AdminViews`` contains the following properties and functions:

    ``init()``
-      Initialise's the view element and registers all ModelAdminViews which have been created so far.
+      Initialises the view element and registers all ModelAdminViews which have been created so far.

    ``modelViews`` (Array)